Introduction: Creating the post on CDN

 In this post, I have described how I created the

-Creating the Epic Post
+Creating the Epic post

 First and foremost, I used a paper and pen, and jotted down some of the basic points for this post.
-Namely, the CDNs or SAAS subscriptions I had used so far, which resources and tools to add to the post, where to do some research, and so on.
+Namely, the CDNs or SaaS (Software as a Service) subscriptions I had used so far, which resources and tools to add to the post, where to do some research, and so on.
 Next, I used Otter.ai to actually record the basic text.
 And this happened when I was walking my dog yesterday.
 Once this was done, I exported the text, and did some cleaning up because there were a lot of errors.
 Moreover, it was unstructured and I realized I had to put some thought around making it more readable.

 I already had a rough draft up, which actually I had published as a live version up on my blog post a day prior.
 It also had a few images embedded from different CDNs.
-And I went ahead and edited the raw HTML from the post.
+I went ahead and edited the raw HTML from the post.

-Using macdown editor
+Using the Macdown editor

 c.
 Finally, I updated the HTML on the website itself.